rionaldoalviansa/Project-NLP/README.md

 CONCLUSION
 =================================================================================================================================
 From this project's result, it can be deduced that the model was not able to perform well in its duty to classify the data.
-<br>Although various combinations are tried in order to achieve the best result, no clear outcome can be drawn from the results obtained.
-<br>Several factors that could potentially cause this kind of result is the extreme data imbalance.
+Although various combinations are tried in order to achieve the best result, no clear outcome can be drawn from the results obtained.
+Several factors that could potentially cause this kind of result is the extreme data imbalance.
 Thus, it might be safe to assume that the model is bias towards certain class.